umr-amap/StormR/README.md

 ## Data source
-stormR uses the netcdf file 'IBTrACS.ALL.v04r00.nc' that comes from the $\href{https://www.ncei.noaa.gov/products/international-best-track-archive}{International Best Track Archive for Climate Stewardship}$.
+stormR uses the netcdf file 'IBTrACS.ALL.v04r00.nc' that comes from the [International Best Track Archive for Climate Stewardship](https://www.ncei.noaa.gov/products/international-best-track-archive).
 It let this package get every informations needed to plot, compute and analyze tropical cyclones.
 This data base provides observations every 3 hours of storms and tropical cyclones on the whole world that occured from 1841 to present days (although observations of most recent storms are not available yet).
 Observations comes from a various number of agencies, nevertheless, this package only supplies observations extracted from the USA agency as it is the one that comes up with the most prolific and reliable data.
 The following lists all the basin names:

 * NA : North Atlantic
 * SA : South Atlantic